Fitforge

 Prototyping the flow of filtering fitness communities on the home screen (Search)

-Prototyping the saving an article flow (Explore)
+Prototyping the save an article flow within the Explore page

 The last main purpose of Fitforge is to spur action.